 How Do the Tasting Boxes Work?

 As far as the "tasting box" aspect of the membership is concerned, the Flaviar club offers a fairly wide selection of themed tasting boxes that give you a chance to try three different spirits.
-I tried one that features three Japanese whiskeys, and am about to receive an introduction to Scotch (which I've never been a huge fan of, but want to give it another chance.
+I tried one that features three Japanese whiskeys and am about to receive an introduction to Scotch (which I've never been a huge fan of, but want to give it another chance.
 I know, I know, it's blasphemy to whiskey lovers).
-They have boxes that focus on certain regions, or unique flavor profiles.
-For example, there are boxes that include whiskeys aged in beer, or of American craft rum.
+They have boxes that focus on certain regions or unique flavor profiles.
+For example, there are boxes that include whiskeys aged in beer or American craft rum.

 - Shipping time is inconsistent.
 One of my tasting boxes came in a little more than a week, another took over a month.

 When I signed up for Flaviar, the quarterly bottle perk was a $45 credit that you could use toward any bottle you wanted.
 It looks like the club is changing its membership structure so that you choose a bottle in the $40-$60 range.
 When I renew my membership in a couple of months, I will probably be grandfathered into this membership plan.
 But based on my experience, here's how the bottle-buying experience goes: